Small sites consultation

 - Wolsey Mews and 3-7 Islip Street, NW5

-Following the consultation consideration of the site on the Regent's Park estate was suspended pending the outcome of the Council's legal challenge to HS2, the Government's proposed Highspeed Rail line from London to Birmingham.
-This site is now being considered for new housing to replace some of the council homes that will be demolished if HS2 goes ahead.
+Following the consultation consideration of the site on the Regent's Park estate was suspended pending the outcome of the Council's legal challenge to HS2, the planned Highspeed Rail line from London to Birmingham.
+New homes to replace some of the council homes that will be demolished by HS2 are being developed on this site.

-All the remaining sites were approved for sale by the Council's Cabinet at its meeting of 27 February 2013, with sales to proceed during the last financial year, 2013-2014.
-However, since then the Council has decided not to progress the sale of the sites on the Bridgeway Street estate, the College Place estate, at Constable House and in Dynham Road until there has been further consideration of other options for these sites.
-Disposal of the remaining sites (at Bridge House, at Flask Cottages, at Grangefield, on the Kilburn Vale estate, on the St Silas estate and at Wolsey Mews) was delayed but we are now planning to proceed with the sales, by auction, this coming summer.
+All the remaining sites were approved for sale by the Council's Cabinet on 27 February 2013.
+However, since then the Council has decided not to progress the sale of the sites at Bridge House, on the Bridgeway Street estate, on the College Place estate, at Constable House, at Dennington House and in Dynham Road until there has been further consideration of other options for these sites.
+The sites at Flask Cottages, at Grangefield, on the Kilburn Vale estate, on the St Silas estate and at Wolsey Mews were sold at auctions in December 2014.

 For more information please contact the consultation and engagement team